 Peter Wilson is the first developer and current editor in charge of the A.W.E. project.
 (No; it's not a good name.
 Please suggest another.)
 He writes:

 My varied professional experiences equipped me make a start on the current A.W.E. project.
 It was first supported by a 'University Teaching Fellowship' from the University of Hull, which generously funded the first installation of the wiki software and paid for some data input by students from my original Word files.
-The 'big idea' behind AWE is using the power of the computer to make a Guide to English that is easier to use than any book.
+The 'big idea' behind AWE is using the power of the computer, and the mediawiki software that powers wikipedia, to make a Guide to English that is easier to use than any book.
 I have always found books of style interesting (some might say that this shows how boring English teachers must be), but they can be very hard to use.